AMSC-24-25/06-nbody-06-nbody/results/report.md

 ```

 ## Metric for measuring error
-The total energy of the system is a widely used metric for assessing the accuracy of an n-body simulator.
+The total energy of the system is a widely used metric for assessing the accuracy of an n-body simulator [3].
 In an idealized n-body system (e.g., one with no external forces or energy losses due to radiation), the total energy, which is the sum of the kinetic and potential energies of all bodies, should remain constant over time according to the principle of conservation of energy.
 ### Difference in $`\Delta E`$ for different choices of $`\Delta t`$
 | Forward Euler  | Leapfrog |
 | ------------- | ------------- |